lvthnn/amsimr/README.md

 mating.
 Simulations can be configured in a multitude of ways, such as locus properties and phenotype architectures and covariance structures.

+Users more familiar with Python are invited to use the [amsimpy](https://github.com/lvthnn/amsimpy) package instead, which is nearly identically implemented in terms of the user API, albeit with more sophisticated multithreaded capabilities which are not available to the R language, resulting in faster replicate simulations when using [user-specified metric summary functions].

 ### Getting started

 If you are new to the **amsim** simulation family we recommend starting with the